FAQ PRESERVATION

 What do you advise in terms of flowers?
 What flowers press best?

-Generally speaking, bright and colourful flowers are more likely to retain their hues after pressing.
 Please note the outcome is always going to be darker than the original bouquet.
-Please also be aware that white flowers (especially roses), will turn slightly brown.
+Please also be aware that white or blush pink flowers (especially roses), will turn slightly brown or cream.
 It is important to keep realistic expectations for your pressed flowers.
+I would also recommend to avoid dyed and spray painted flowers.

 Do you use all the flowers in the frame?